Eqcell/make-xls-model/README.md

 # Scope of work

-Core functionality (engine): autogenerate formulas in Excel cells based on variable names and list of equations.
+**Core functionality (engine)**: autogenerate formulas in Excel cells based on variable names and list of equations.

-Final use (application): make clean Excel spreadsheet model with formulas based on historic data, equations and control parameters.
+**Final use (application)**: make clean Excel spreadsheet model with formulas based on historic data, equations and control parameters.

 # Main idea

+There is a common type of 'spreadsheet models' in Excel with relatively simple logic structure:
+- some observed historic values are available for time series;
+- forecast is made by assigning future values to control parameters (growth rates, elasticities, ration, etc);
+- equations link control parameters to the rest of the variables.

-Spreadsheet models in Excel often become a mess:
+Beyond certain threshold these spreadsheet models in Excel often become a mess:
-- the whole picture what equations cannot be seen easily
+- the whole picture of equations cannot be seen easily
 - cannot guarantee it is the same equation across all cells in row/column
 - cannot replicate or amend many formulas in Excel file fast
 - control parameters may be hidden somewhere and it is unclear what really governs your forecast.

-By 'spreadsheet models' I mean a simple structure with some historic values for time series, some assigned future values for control parameters and equations that tell you how control parameters affect the rest of the variables.
+This problem grows bigger with your file size and model complexity.
+My intent is to have a tool where I can separate historic data, control parameter values and a list of equation and be able to generate an Excel spreadsheet with proper formulas is cells.
+IT shoudl be the same as if I worked in Excel only - no extra dependecies or VBA code, just a regular stand-alone Excel file my collegues can also work with, all the magic is on my side.

 ## Minimal example

-GDP forecast value is a function of prvious yeat value, deflator (Ip) and real growth rate (Iq):
+GDP forecast value is a function of previous yeat value, deflator (Ip) and real growth rate (Iq):

 |   | A   | B     | C     |
 |---|-----|-------|-------|